Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 1. Updates the pipeline, which is rendering and presenting the scene
 1. Repeats the main loop until the window is closed

+To define some terminology, before covering it in greater detail:
+* A **raxel pipeline** is a series of pipeline passes.
+This is *different* than a Vulkan pipeline.
+* A **pipeline pass** is a single logical step in the pipeline.
+Steps can be like things like clearing the screen, computing the depth buffer, or composing the final image.
+* A **compute pass** is a pipeline pass that is driven by a compute shader.
+This is used to do computations on the GPU.

+It is important to note that `raxel_pipeline_t` is **not** the same as a Vulkan pipeline.
+Instead, `raxel_pipeline_t` can be thought of a series of passes, which internally may have their own `VkPipeline` objects.
+The `raxel_pipeline_t` is used to abstract over the Vulkan API, and to provide a higher level interface for rendering.

 The implementation of the core renderer (and thus, the example) will be discussed in the following sections.
 Full details of the individual Vulkan resources are not covered, but the most important parts, namely the handling of the swapchain, compute shaders, and the pipeline, are covered.

 ### Compute Shader-Driven Graphics Pipeline